Home Heat Pump Guide

 A heat pump doesn't produce a single constant sound.
 The noise profile changes depending on what the system is doing:

 • Normal operation: A low, steady hum from the compressor and a gentle whoosh from the fan.
-This is the sound you'll hear most of the time.
 Most people describe it as similar to an air conditioning unit or a large fridge.

 • High demand: When the heat pump is working hard (very cold days, heating from cold), the compressor speeds up and the fan runs faster.
-Noise can increase by 5-10 dB during these periods.
+Noise can increase by 5-10 dB.

 • Defrost cycle: In cold weather, frost builds up on the outdoor coil and the heat pump periodically reverses to melt it.
-This produces a brief (2-5 minute) change in sound — sometimes described as a "whooshing" or "rushing" noise.
-It happens a few times per hour in very cold conditions.
+This produces a brief (2-5 minute) change in sound.

 • Start-up: When the compressor kicks in, there can be a brief (1-2 second) start-up noise.
 Modern inverter-driven heat pumps have much smoother start-ups than older fixed-speed models.